operator-framework/java-operator-sdk/docs/documentation/v3-1-migration.md

 # Migrating from v3 to v3.1

+## ReconciliationMaxInterval Annotation has been renamed to MaxReconciliationInterval

+Associated methods on both the `ControllerConfiguration` class and annotation have also been renamed accordingly.

 ## Workflows Impact on Managed Dependent Resources Behavior

 Version 3.1 comes with a workflow engine that replaces the previous behavior of managed dependent